Search This Blog

 A key component of the gathering rites during Advent worship are a series of responsive invocations known as the ‘O’ Antiphons.
 Each antiphon contains an invocation of Jesus, using one of his biblical titles: O Wisdom, O Lord etc., ending with O Emmanuel, meaning ‘God with us’.
 Each contains a tiny prayer for God's people, and the petition that Christ will come very soon.
 The ‘O’ Antiphons are very old, going back to the Vesper Prayers for Advent offered by the faithful in the eighth century Roman rite.

 The antiphons represent a tiny theology textbook on who Christ is.
 O Wisdom reminds us that Christ is the Logos, the Word of God, through whom all things are created.
 O Adonai calls upon the Lord who spoke from the Burning Bush, telling Moses to lead his people to freedom.
 O Root of Jesse speaks of Christ born of the line of David; God, born into a human family.
 O Key of David refers to Christ who has the power to open all the prisons we may find ourselves in, and to lock away all things that hinder us in our journey to God.
 O Rising Dawn is the promise that even in our darkest times, Christ, the Light of the World, will shine forth.
 O King of the Nations looks forward to Christ's reign of justice and peace.
-O Emmanuel brings us to Bethlehem, to that moment in history when Christ became a human being.
+O Emmanuel brings us to Bethlehem, to that moment in history when Christ became a human being, a native of the colonised lands of Judea.

 The church uses the Antiphons throughout Advent, either as a spoken litany or by singing the well-known 9th century hymn “Come, O Come, Emmanuel”.